nathancarter/weblurch/doc/bugs-and-enhancements.md

 Other

+ * The Insert Menu covers the toolbar and will not disappear, even when an item is selected.
+This seems like it is either a TinyMCE bug (and may go away if we update TinyMCE) or it is a bug in our use of TinyMCE.
- * Formats menu is currently empty
+ * Formats menu is currently empty.
  * When you open a file that's longer than the screen, you must open and close the JS console to force resizing, or it won't scroll vertically.
  * Some of the `.duo.litcoffee` files in `src/` in the master branch also